gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 ### Control running services

-In the example above we've used `redis_sentinel_role` and `redis_master_role` which simplify the ammount of configuration changes.
+In the example above we've used `redis_sentinel_role` and `redis_master_role` which simplify the amount of configuration changes.

 If you want more control, here is what each one sets for you automatically when enabled: